-Wired Network Projection
+Wireless Network Projection

-You can send images to your projector through a wired network.
-To do this, you connect the projector to your network, and then set up your projector and computer for network projection.
+You can send images to your projector through a wireless network.
+To do this, you must install the Epson 802.11b/g/n wireless LAN module, and then set up your projector and computer for wireless projection.